IB Middle Years Programme: Community service

-A core part of IB MYP is community service.
-The community and service area requires students to study and perform community studies and service throughout the programme.
+A core part of IB MYP is community service, also known as Service as Action (SaA), or Community Engagement.
+This requires students to undergo community service throughout the programme.

-For example, in the United States, some schools and districts, like the Upper St. Clair School District and Montgomery County Public Schools (Maryland) either require or highly encourage a set number of hours of community service to be completed by each student, while schools like Charlotte-Mecklenburg Schools and Round Rock Independent School District require students to complete the "Community Project" for students to complete the programme during Year 3 or 4.
+Some schools and districts either require or highly encourage a set number of hours of community service to be completed by each student, while other schools may require students to complete the "Community Project" for students to complete the programme during Year 3 or 4.

 Personal Project

-The "Personal Project" is meant to be a culmination of student learning, with a focus of the areas of interaction.
-Just as with the extended essay in the IB Diploma Programme, students are required to choose an academic or non-academic topic or subject for their project, which they are expected to complete over the course of the school year.
-Students are required to keep a personal journal while working on the process, and schedule regular meetings with an MYP teacher who will serve as their adviser throughout the year; in addition, a final reflection must be written upon the completion of the project which explains how it ties in with at least one of the Global Contexts.
-To get the MYP certificate, the candidate must get at least 3 out of 7 in the final score.
+The "Personal Project" is a culmination of student learning, and is a year-long project completed in the final year of the MYP.
+Just as with the extended essay in the IB Diploma Programme, students are required to choose an academic or non-academic topic subject for their project that is personal to them.
+Students are required to keep a journal while working on the process, and schedule regular meetings with a teacher who will serve as their supervisor for the project throughout the year.
+While students should aim to complete a product for their project, this is not assessed.
+Instead, students must write a 15-page final report that makes up the final grade, which focuses on planning the project, applying approaches to learning skills (ATL skills), and reflecting.
+If candidates are aiming to achieve the MYP certificate, they must achieve at least 3 out of 7 for their Personal Project report.